djolertrk/seek-bug/README.md

 # seek-bug

+Let's have a chat with your debugger!

-An LLDB based debugger that uses DeepSeek
+`seek-bug` is an `LLDB` based debugger that uses `DeepSeek`.

 ## Build from source

+Here are steps to build the tool for MacOS.
+NOTE: Instructions for Linux are comming soon.

 ### LLVM

+Download LLVM packages:

 ```
 brew install llvm@19
 brew install lit